Ricadesign/laravel-ecommerce-data-model/README.md

 Add fields to create_features_table migration.
 Edit other migrations as needed before running them.

 ## Using seeders
 If needed, call the following seeders from your main seeder.
-Make sure to add the relationship below on your User model before doing so:
+Make sure to add the relationships below on your User model before doing so:
 ```bash
 $this->call([
     CategorySeeder::class,